chantzos/__/README.md

 But, what i'm trying to say is this: for instance, operations on C strings.

 Needless to say, that when famous coders disagree about a couple of lines of
-code, do not wait from people who are self-educating in C at their fifties+,
+code, do not wait from people who are self-educating in C at their fifties+ and
-just to use C, as a glue to expose C libraries in slang, to even be sure about
+just use C as a glue to expose C libraries in slang, to even be sure about
 best practices on str*() functions and how to use them with safety.

 I've seen, however, uncountable String.* implementations or safe versions